yandex-cloud/docs/en/storage/instruments/aws-cli.md

 ## Specifics {#specifics}

-When using the AWS CLI to work with {{ objstorage-name }}, keep the following in mind:
+When using the AWS CLI to work with Object Storage, keep the following in mind:

-- The AWS CLI works with {{ objstorage-name }} like a hierarchical file system and object keys look like a file path.
+- The AWS CLI works with Object Storage like a hierarchical file system and object keys look like a file path.
-- When running the `aws` command to work with {{ objstorage-name }}, the `--endpoint-url` parameter is required because the client is configured to work with Amazon servers by default.
+- When running the `aws` command to work with Object Storage, the `--endpoint-url` parameter is required because the client is configured to work with Amazon servers by default.
 - When using macOS, in some cases you need to run the command:

     ```
-    export PYTHONPATH=/Library/Python/2.7/site-packages; aws --endpoint-url=https://{{ s3-storage-host }} s3 ls
+    export PYTHONPATH=/Library/Python/2.7/site-packages; aws --endpoint-url=https://storage.yandexcloud.net s3 ls
     ```

 ## Examples of operations {#aws-cli-examples}